zonender/react-redux-webpack2-starter/README.md

 }
 ```

-and the our src/components/course/coursePage.js file becomes:
+and our src/components/course/coursePage.js file becomes:

+> Note: This is the first method of wiring up the call to dispatch.

 ```
 import React, {PropTypes} from 'react';
-import {connect} from 'react-redux';
+import { connect } from 'react-redux';
 import * as courseActions from '../../actions/courseActions';

 class CoursesPage extends React.Component {